jkomoros/boardgame/TUTORIAL.md

 ##### Other move types

-moves.Base, moves.CurrentPlayer, and moves.FinsihTurn are only three types of moves defined in the moves package.
+moves.Default, moves.CurrentPlayer, and moves.FinsihTurn are only three types of moves defined in the moves package.
 There are a number of others that are useful in other contexts.
 More detail about how to use some of them is covered below in the Phases section.

 #### moves.AutoConfigurer